ktor-doc-jp/ktor-doc-jp/pages/docs/Feature-Routing.md

 summary:
 ---

-Routing is a feature that is installed into an Application to simplify and structure of URI handling.
+Routing is a feature that is installed into an Application to simplify and structure page requests handling.

 ```kotlin
     application.install(Routing) {